How to choose between the Fitbit Versa and Apple Watch

 Apple Watch

-- You're tied into the Apple ecosystem, so you can only use it with the iPhone ($999.99 at Cricket Wireless), not Android
+- You're tied into the Apple ecosystem, so you can only use it with the iPhone (£1,149.00 at Apple), not Android

 - But it has a lot more smartwatch features than the Versa, like being able to ring your phone or unlock a Mac from the Watch.
 Transferring cards from your digital wallet to the Watch for Apple Pay is simple